draconisPW/PWMAngband/docs/hacking/modifying.rst

 one up from scratch.
 First, we'll enumerate the steps required and then we'll break down each step in detail.

-1. Create a directory to contain the tileset's files: (ex. "lib/tiles/foo")
+1. Create a directory to contain the tileset's files: (ex. ``lib/tiles/foo``)
-2. Register the tileset in "lib/tiles/list.txt"
+2. Register the tileset in ``lib/tiles/list.txt``
 3. Create an empty bitmap image large enough to hold your tileset
 4. Store the empty bitmap image in your tileset folder
-5. Author ".prf" files to inform PWMAngband how to use your tileset
+5. Author one or more ``.prf`` files to inform Angband how to use your tileset
+6. Create a Makefile in your tileset folder

 First you need to create a directory to contain your tileset's files.
 Put the directory in lib/tiles and choose a name for the directory that is lower-case